AntonioGonzalezPuertas/SmartChef/README.md

   - LogIn by email/password
   - Sessions are stored to keep statistiques.
   - JWT is used received on LogIn to authenticate the requests
-    - Profiles: Edit, Delete, Logout, ChangePassword, PostRequestAdmin
+    - Profiles: Edit, Delete, ut, ChangePassword, PostRequestAdmin
     - Projects: Create, Edit, Delete
   - Using google OAth 2.0 (functionality removed):
     - Removed to simplify the code and because it requires sharing my google development accocunt, but the fonctionality ready to cherrypick in the branch "add Login with Google OAuth2.0"